The One Hundred (band): History

-On 6 February 2017 the band debuted their track 'Dark Matters' on Daniel P. Carter's Radio One Rock Show from their forthcoming debut album.
-The second track be released from the album 'Monster' was also launched on the BBC Radio One Rock Show on 27 April 2017.
+On 6 February 2017, the band debuted a track from their debut album, "Dark Matters", on Daniel P. Carter's Radio One Rock Show.
+The second track to be released from the album, "Monster", was also launched on the BBC Radio One Rock Show, on 27 April 2017.

-On 2 June 2017, the band released their debut album Chaos & Bliss.
+On 2 June 2017, the band released their debut album, Chaos + Bliss.
 The album is available as digital download, CD and vinyl.

 On 26 July 2018, the band announced via their Facebook page that they have ceased activities as a band.

-In June 2020 the band will posthumously be releasing a live EP recorded in 2015, it will be available digitally only with no planned physical release to accompany it.
+In June 2020, the band posthumously released a live EP recorded in 2015, available only digitally.

-Also in 2020 they released a cover of Black Widow originally by Iggy Azalea.
+Musical style

+The One Hundred's sound incorporates elements of heavy metal, hip-hop, rock, and dance.
+The band's musical style has been described as nu metal, rap metal, metalcore, nu metalcore, rap rock, and electronic rock.

+Their debut EP, Subculture, released in 2014, has been noted for its collision of genres such as grime, metalcore, and electronica.

+HEAVY Music Magazine has classified the band's sound as "a medley of nu-metal, hip-hop, and rock", while the website Rock Sins has labeled their style as a "blend of rap, electronica and metalcore".